 Using subscriber preferences

 Subscribers can tell you their communication preferences when they subscribe or unsubscribe.
 Preference data fields are added to your subscribe and unsubscribe pages.
-You can learn more about setting these up in the Account set up section of this guide.
+Here’s how to set them up.

 Each preference you set up in WordFly is a data field.
 When a subscriber opts-in or opts-out of a preference that data is stored on their subscriber record as a data field update.
 An opt-in is logged as a 1 and an opt-out is logged as a 0.
 Use subscriber preferences to segment your lists so the subscriber receives more targeted content.

 WordFly Segmentation allows you to segment your list to include specific subscribers.
 Use data fields and/or events to segment your list.
 The segment is always inclusive but you can use the operator values to exclude subscribers as well.